 Restaurant, Italian, $$$

 Osteria Morini, one of the more casual restaurants from pasta wizard Michael White, celebrates food from the Emilia-Romagna region of northern Italy in a rustic atmosphere with farmhouse-style furnishings.
-Starting with plates of cheeses and cured meats, then continuing on to any of the handmade pastas (try the tagliatelle with bolognese or the tortellini with duck-liver mousse), is the way to go here.
+Start with plates of cheeses and cured meats, then continue with any of the handmade pastas (try the tagliatelle with bolognese or the tortellini with duck-liver mousse).
 Pro tip: the Monday late-evening $10 pasta special ranks among SoHo’s best deals.

 Munch on the much-coveted and elusive burgers at Raoul’s